Bedrock-OSS/bedrock-wiki/docs/discord.md

 hidden: true
 ---

-## Discord

-We use discord as the hub for all our communication.
-You can join the following discord servers.
-In `Bedrock Addons` you can ask for help, discuss addons, and chat with fellow creators.
-In `Bedrock OSS` you can report wiki issues, collaborate on new articles, etc.

-## Join us!
+## Bedrock Addons

+This community exists to help you learn about the various aspects of Bedrock Addons, including Scripting, custom-entities, and block & item creation.

 <BButton color="blue" link="https://discord.gg/46JUdQb">Bedrock Addons</BButton>

+## Bedrock OSS

+We use discord as the hub for all our wiki communication.
+Here you can report wiki issues, collaborate on new articles, etc.

 <BButton color="red" link="https://discord.gg/XjV87YN">Bedrock OSS</BButton>

+## Additional Servers

+We maintain an active list of community discords here:

-<BButton color="green" link="/knowledge/useful-links#discord-links">More Discord Servers</BButton>
+<BButton color="green" link="/meta/useful-links#discord-links">More Discord Servers</BButton>